eladnoor/equilibrator/classic_rxns/source/tca.rst

    Acetyl-CoA is a very central molecule in metabolism and is produced during the metabolism of sugars, alkanes, fatty acids and some amino acids like leucine.

-Indeed, after glucose is metabolized to pyruvate through `glycolysis <glycolysis.html>`_ acetyl-CoA is made from pyruvate by a very complex enzyme called `the pyruvate dehydrogenase complex <pdb101.rcsb.org/motm/153>`_.
+Indeed, after glucose is metabolized to pyruvate through `glycolysis <glycolysis.html>`_ acetyl-CoA is made from pyruvate and CoA by a very large enzyme called `the pyruvate dehydrogenase complex <pdb101.rcsb.org/motm/153>`_.

-Pyruvate + CoA + NAD+ ⇌ acetyl-CoA + CO\ :sub:`2` + NADH
+Pyruvate + CoA + NAD\ :sup:`+` ⇌ acetyl-CoA + CO\ :sub:`2` + NADH

 This reaction is an oxidative decarboxylation - pyruvate is oxidized and decarboxylated (a CO\ :sub:`2` is removed) to form acetate.
 The free-energy released by this transformation is substantial (Δ\ :sub:`r`\ G'\ :sup:`m` ≈ -80 kJ/mol) and is harnessed to make a thioester bond on acetyl-CoA.
 You can see directly how favorable this transformation is by omitting the CoA from the reaction and entering it into eQuilibrator:

-Pyruvate + H\ :sub:`2`\ O + NAD+ ⇌ acetate + CO\ :sub:`2` + NADH
+Pyruvate + H\ :sub:`2`\ O + NAD\ :sup:`+` ⇌ acetate + CO\ :sub:`2` + NADH

 .. todo:: mention why we need water in a footnote?

 We will not go into detail about this complex enzyme here.
 Rather, we bring it up to highlight two important concepts.
 First, that oxidative decarboxylations are very favorable reactions, meaning that NADH can be produced by decarboxylating acids like pyruvate.
 We will return to this theme as we discuss the TCA cycle below.
-Second, that acetyl-CoA is a major point of convergence in central metabolism, bringing together the catabolism of glucose, amino acids and lipids.
+Second, that acetyl-CoA is a major point of convergence in central metabolism, standing at the crossroads between the catabolism of glucose, amino acids and lipids.
 But how is acetyl-CoA itself metabolized?

 Metabolism of Acetyl-CoA
 ----------------------------------------------------------
 The tricarboxylic acid (TCA) cycle oxidizes the acetyl group of acetyl-CoA

-Acetyl-CoA + 3 H2O ⇌ 2 CO\ :sub:`2` + CoA + 8 e-
+Acetyl-CoA + 3 H\ :sub:`2`\ O ⇌ 2 CO\ :sub:`2` + CoA + 8 e\ :sup:`-`

 We can see that the net effect of the TCA cycle is to decarboxylate acetyl-CoA twice to make  CO\ :sub:`2` and 8 electrons.
-In the TCA cycle, electrons are mostly donated to NAD+ to form `NADH <glycolysis.html#nadh>`_.
+In the TCA cycle, electrons are mostly donated to NAD\ :sup:`+` to form `NADH <glycolysis.html#nadh>`_.
 These electrons are subsequently donated to O\ :sub:`2` in a manner that is coupled to the formation of ATP via the `respiratory electron transport chain <respiration.html#etc>`_.

 You might think that the oxidation of acetyl-CoA would proceed directly.
 However, the direct decarboxylation of acetate would give CO\ :sub:`2` and CH\ :sub:`4` (methane) a reduced (electron-rich) one-carbon molecule that is very stable gas that is quite complex to metabolize (Lehninger).
 In fact, methanotrophs (organisms that consume methane) use very complex and sensitive enzymes to do so (ref).
 The direct decarboxylation of acetyl-CoA poses similar problems.
 Biology solves this problem by using "scaffold" molecules - the acetyl group is first attached to another metabolite and only then does metabolism proceed by decarboxylation and oxidation.
 These scaffolds aid by "holding onto" the acetyl group and by providing a chemical environment that increases its reactivity (making it more straightforward to metabolize, Lehninger).